twstrike/otr-extension-J/protocol-otr-extension-j.md

 In the various places where serialization of the public key is necessary, the format looks like this:

-OTR public authentication Ed25519 key (PUBKEY):
+> OTR public authentication Ed25519 key (PUBKEY):
-    Pubkey type (SHORT)
+>     Pubkey type (SHORT)
-        Ed25519 public keys have type 0x0003
+>         Ed25519 public keys have type 0x0003
-    keydata (DATA)
+>     keydata (DATA)
-        The data will always be 32 bytes, so using the DATA format is technically redundant, but should help keep the wire format simple
+>         The data will always be 32 bytes, so using the DATA format is technically redundant, but should help keep the wire format simple

 A private key will sometimes be serialized in configuration files.
 The format for that will be the following, encoded as base64:

-OTR private authentication Ed25519 key (PRIVKEY):
+> OTR private authentication Ed25519 key (PRIVKEY):
-    Key type (SHORT)
+>     Key type (SHORT)
-        Ed25519 private keys have type 0x0003
+>         Ed25519 private keys have type 0x0003
-    public keydata (DATA)
+>     public keydata (DATA)
-        The data will always be 32 bytes private keydata (DATA)
+>         The data will always be 32 bytes
+>     private keydata (DATA)
-        The data will always be 64 bytes.
+>         The data will always be 64 bytes.
 This format repeats the public key data twice - this is done to match the typical in-memory representation of keys

 A signature will always have this format:

-Ed25519 signature (SIG):
+> Ed25519 signature (SIG):
-    (len will always be 64 bytes, or 512 bits) len byte unsigned data, big-endian
+>     (len will always be 64 bytes, or 512 bits)
+>     len byte unsigned data, big-endian

-Fingerprints for extension J keys will be calculated by taking the SHA-3 hash of the byte-level representation of the public key, extracting 256 bits of output.
+Fingerprints for extension J keys will be calculated by taking the SHA3-256 hash of the byte-level representation of the public key.
 That means a fingerprint using extension J is 96 bits longer than version 3 fingerprints - user interfaces should keep this in mind.

 ## Hashes